HCPSS/schoolsites-help/_posts/2014-07-15-managing-events.md

 ![](/schoolsites-help/images/news/edit-event.png)

 If your event has a start and end time, keep the "show end date" box checked off.
 Then, enter in the timeframe.
-Note that it is currently in military time, but we're working on a fix.

 If the event starts and ends on the same day, be sure to keep it set to that particular day in both of the date boxes.
 Make sure to also check the am and pm prefixes.